TyBanky/Instacart-Customer-Orders-Analysis/README.md

   * Do they have preferred shopping days/times?
   * How often do customers shop?
 Weekly?
 Bi-weekly?

-I cleaned, prepared and analyzed the avaialble data sets using Python.
+I cleaned, prepared and analyzed the available data sets using Python.
 The Python codes I used are stored in this repository.

 # Findings
 Here are the insights I uncovered from analyzing these data sets: